SiddiqueAhmad/SiddiqueAhmad/README.md

 ### Hi there 👋
   I am currently learning axelor, quarkus and effective team management.
-I like hot tea, coffee cold or hot depending on the season.
+I like hot tea, coffee cold or hot depends on the season.
 <!--
 **SiddiqueAhmad/SiddiqueAhmad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.